perminder-klair/cms-core/README.md

-# TBL CMS
+# Broome CMS

-TBL Cms based on Yii Framework
+Broome Cms based on Yii Framework

-Read the /documentation/index.html for more information
+Read the `/documentation/index.html` for more information

 ## Setup
 Get Yii Framework using Composer: